Develop post-trade skills and knowledge in the horticultural industry with your Certificate IV in Horticulture, and watch your career flourish!

 Opportunities for Further Study

-- We recommend that entrants have completed a Certificate III in Horticulture or related discipline or have at least 3 year experience working in the sector within the last 5 years.
+We recommend that applicants should have completed a Certificate III Horticulture or equivalent qualification or have 1 year experience working in the horticulture sector.

 Specialist Course Information